bradshjg/yfq/README.md

 This is in no way affiliated with Yahoo, or something equally legal sounding

+## TODO

+Add error handling and abstract functions for returning maps of abritrary data with well- formatted dates as keys (look into standard date formatting).

+Handle 404 (which manifest as blank csv files that fail upon parsing).

 ## Usage

 hist-quote [sym date] returns a stock data map for a given date (not formatted well, yet)